indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/cloud-providers/cloud-provider.md

 ### getMapUrl

-This method is called by kepler.gl demo app to pushes a new location to history, becoming the current location.
+This method is called by indranildeveloper-kepler.gl demo app to pushes a new location to history, becoming the current location.

 **Parameters**